 - Develop effective treatment plans, interventions, and everyday remediation strategies.

-Using paper and pencil or online administration with Q-global, caregivers and teachers report on the child’s response to sensory events throughout the day using the relevant forms.
+Administration is available in two formats; paper or digital on Q-global.
+Caregivers and teachers report on the child’s response to sensory events throughout the day using the relevant forms.

 - Infant Sensory Profile 2: Caregiver questionnaire for babies from Birth–6 months